gfyshs-edu/gfyshs-edu.github.io/Readme(Ted Tech).txt

-Our team used the bootstrapmade.com web template due to short working hours and a lack of people to help create our webpage project.
+Our team used the bootstrapmade.com web template due to short working hours and a lack of manpower to help create our webpage project.
 It gives a free template for establishing a website, and it is unrestricted in terms of updating items on the website as long as its copyright is still intact at the end or bottom.